Skip to content

 Q: Are butane irons safe?

-The Weller WLBU75 has auto-shutoff when capped and a viewing window for fuel level.
+Modern butane irons like the Weller WLBU75 and Berkling BSG-2000 have safety features — auto-shutoff when capped, fuel level windows, and piezo ignition.
 Used properly, they’re safe.
 Used carelessly near flammable materials, they’re a fire hazard.
-Treat them with respect.
+Treat them with respect and always cap the iron when not in use.

 Q: How long do replacement tips last?